Mala2/MouDio/README.md

 *	Once power supplies are stable, bring up PDN of TAS5825 to High and wait 5ms (Keep in mind PDN is pulled up to 3V3 normally).

-*	Set the TAS5825 into HiZ state and enable DSP via the I2C control port.
+*	Set the TAS5825 into the HiZ state and enable DSP via the I2C control port.

 *	Wait 5ms at least.
 Then initialize the DSP Coefficient, then set the TAS5825 to Play state.